StoicLoofah/my-nanowrimo-novel/novel/11_conflict_of_beliefs.md

 "See, I guess that's the problem," Yannhorn quickly said, then retreated.
 He sat silently.

-"What's the problem?", Darella asked after a few seconds.
+"What's the problem?"
+Darella asked after a few seconds.

 Yannhorn didn't respond immediately.
 He looked up at Darella, then back down.
 "I feel like I'm not contributing to the team like you guys are.
 I can't conjure plants to fix everything.
 I can't dance with a gnoll to win respect.
 What I can do is slip in the mud and fail to fight off a mosquito, and then make a snarky comment about it."